 In order to facilitate the offering of our common stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position in our common stock for their own account.
-A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under the over-allotment option The underwriters can close out a covered short sale by exercising the over-allotment option or purchasing shares in the open market.
+A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under the over-allotment option.
+The underwriters can close out a covered short sale by exercising the over-allotment option or purchasing shares in the open market.
 In determining the sources of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under the over-allotment option.
 The underwriters may also sell shares in excess of the over-allotment option, creating a naked short position.
 The underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are convinced that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
-In addition, in order to cover any over-allotments or to stabilize the price of our common stock, the underwriters may bid for, and purchase, shares of our common stock in this offering, if the syndicate repurchases previously distributed shares of our common stock to cover syndicate short positions, in stabilization transactions or otherwise.
-These stabilizing transactions and syndicate covering transactions may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in the market price of the common stock.
-As a result, the price of our common stock may be higher than the price that might otherwise exist in the open market.
+In addition, in order to cover any over-allotments or to stabilize the price of our common stock, the underwriters may bid for, and purchase, shares of our common stock in the open market.
+Finally, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing our common stock in this offering, if the syndicate repurchases previously distributed shares of our common stock to cover syndicate short positions, in stabilization transactions or otherwise.
+These stabilizing transactions and syndicate covering transactions may have the effect of raising or maintaining the market price of our common stock or preventing or retarding a decline in t price of our common stock may be higher than the price that might otherwise exist in the open market.
 These transactions may be effected on the NYSE or otherwise and, if commenced, may be discontinued at any time.